 Please note that the parking lot at the Scottish Rite Center is for people with disabilities only, and must be pre-reserved.
-Disability parking reservations can be requested here
+Disability parking reservations can be requested here.

-This year we have fewer resources for both volunteers and staff, and so we are adjusting the way we manage High Holy Days seating.
-Rather than making individual advance arrangements for attendees with particular seating needs due to concerns about mobility, chemical sensitivity, hearing and visibility, there will be ample designated areas that can meet the community’s various accessibility needs.
+There is no individual advance arrangements for attendees with particular seating needs due to concerns about mobility, chemical sensitivity, hearing and visibility, there will be ample designated areas that can meet the community’s various accessibility needs.
 Seating will be available on a first-come basis.

 Arriving scent-free will increase the availability of seating choices for everyone.
 As in previous years the left half the main floor and the loge will be designated as scent-free seating, and in the balcony, the first quarter on the left closest to the bima will be designated as scent-free.

 ACCESSIBILITY PARKING: We will continue the past practice of advance reservations for the limited number of parking spaces available in the rear parking lot of the Scottish Rite Center, for drivers with disability parking placards and with the greatest need.